-Data quality management (DQM) refers to the set of business practices that involves employing the right people, processes, and technologies to derive actionable insights from the available information.
-A well-established DQM framework ensures that data quality is maintained throughout the data lifecycle.
+Data quality management (DQM) refers to the set of business practices that involve employing the right people, processes, and technologies to derive actionable insights from the available information.
+A well-established data quality framework ensures that data quality framework is maintained throughout the data lifecycle.

 As part of a DQM plan, users specify certain data quality checks throughout the data journey to eliminate any inconsistencies or errors and to ensure reliable data for analytics and business intelligence processes.

-Research shows that 40 percent of business initiatives fail to achieve their targets due to poor data quality.
+Research shows that 40 percent of business initiatives fail to achieve their targets due to data quality problems.
 Hence, it is critical for data stewards to identify the root causes of bad data quality and build a robust data profiling and validation plan to improve the accuracy of information used for decision making.

-According to 451 Research, the top three reasons for poor data quality include1:
+According to 451 Research, the top three reasons for poor data quality include:

 1. Manual Data Entry

 Many organizations rely on their employees to manually feed data into business systems which may lead to errors due to lack of expertise, human error, or monotonous nature of work.
-Other common consequences of manual data keying include duplicate records and missing information.
+Other common consequences of poor data management such as manual data keying include duplicate records and missing information.

 2. Data Migration and Conversion Projects

 Data migration projects involve the transfer of data between different types of file formats, databases, and storage systems sources which can often lead to duplication or missing records.
-Moreover, migrating from a legacy information system to a new one often involves converting data into a compatible format which, if not done correctly, can result in poor data quality.
+Moreover, migrating from a legacy information system to a new one often involves converting data into a compatible format which, if not done correctly, can result in poor quality of data.